Accelerate the development of the lagging top of the pectoral muscles with these 7 effective strategies, exercises and techniques!

 With an increase in load, which, incidentally, should be cyclic and have periods of high and low intensity, more muscle fibers are destroyed, and those few repetitions performed after muscle failure guarantee you more muscle growth.
 (Caution!
 Continuing to perform additional repetitions can lead to overtraining).
 The best option is to do 1-2 repetitions of this exercise after achieving muscle failure in the last or hardest set.

-There are many advanced techniques for breast training.
+There are many advanced techniques for chest training .

-If you are training with a partner, consider them:
+If you are training with a partner, consider the following:

 - Forced repetition.
 You perform as many repetitions as you can, and then your partner provides the necessary assistance when moving the projectile (barbells, dumbbells, etc.) upwards to do a few more;